pkjmesra/PKScreener/README.md

 * Pass whatever option you'd like to pass in `-o`.
 Look at the menu options above.
 For, example, `12` is `Scanners.`. `10` `Closing at least 2% up since last 3 days` etc. Wait while it runs and produces the output for you.

 # Building from source repo
+* Install python 3.9 for your OS/CPU.
+Download the installer from https://www.python.org/downloads/release/python-3913/#Files
+* Just clone the repo with `git clone https://github.com/pkjmesra/PKScreener.git`
+* `cd PKScreener`
+* `pip install -r requirements.txt` .
+* (Optional) If you would like to have technical indicators evaluated using TA-Lib, go ahead and install TA-Lib as well.
+* `cd src`
+* Finally, from within the `src` directory, run `python pkscreener.py`.
+You are all set.

+# Running the executables
 * Download the suitable file according to your OS.
 * Linux & Mac users should make sure that the `pkscreener.bin or pkscreener.run` is having `execute` permission.
 * **Run** the file.
 Following window will appear after a brief delay.